 Don’t break the seal

 Occasions that call for a glass or two of wine – rather than a trip to the bottom of the bottle – can benefit by the use of a Coravin.
 The Coravin is the newest gizmo on the wine scene, and allows you to extract wine from the bottle without removing the cork and without tainting the wine that remains behind.
 That means no more leftover wine going to waste, and every glass tastes as good as the first.

 Finally, pay credence to the importance of serving your wine in a quality wine glass.

-Whether the wine requires a full-blown soda water makeover, or simply begs for a slight temperature adjustment, the final details before service can make all the difference.
+Whether the wine requires a full-blown makeover, or simply needs a slight temperature adjustment, the final details before service can make all the difference.
 After all, even the finest among us require a sprucing up from time to time.

 What other wine tips do you have to make each glass taste its best?